Teen accused of attacking 90yo woman targeted by vigilantes, court hears

 The court heard she was living in emergency motel accommodation with family.

-Her lawyer told the court his client had less involvement in the alleged incident, and had only been the look out.
+Her lawyer told the court his client had less involvement in the alleged incident, and had only been the lookout.

 The court heard she had been involved in previous incidents of bullying and fights.
 Judge Moss described it as "a growing nasty pattern".